Getting Started with Digital Dentistry

 • Provide information regarding the desired staging of the case.
 This is dependent on whether or not there will be a change in the VDO.

-With this information, a functional wax-up can be fabricated to include the above specifications.
-This wax-up can either be fabricated utilizing the traditional chemical impression method or through a digital scan.
-After the wax-up is completed, the following is sent back for patient approval:
+Using this information, a functional wax-up that meets the specified requirements can be created.
+The wax-up can be made using the traditional chemical impression method or a digital scan.

 • A functional wax-up